qmk/qmk_firmware/keyboards/planck/keymaps/sean/readme.md

 ## Adjust

-Raise and lower at the some time give an adjustment layer, which allows changing to the numpad and movement layer, and adjusting the backlights (assuming you have them - I don't yet).
+Raise and lower at the same time give an adjustment layer, which allows changing to the numpad and movement layer, and adjusting the backlights (assuming you have them - I don't yet).
 I have also added various media keys and the all-important `Reset` key for programming the keyboard.
 I've got the